basho/basho_docs/content/riak/kv/2.1.3/using/reference/strong-consistency.md

 storage needs, there are also many use cases for which strong data consistency is more important than availability.
 Basho introduced a new strong consistency option in version 2.0 to address these use cases.
-In Riak, strong consistency is applied [[using bucket types]], which enables developers to apply strong consistency guarantees on a per-key basis.
+In Riak, strong consistency is applied [using bucket types][usage bucket types], which enables developers to apply strong consistency guarantees on a per-key basis.